The fine will increase 14 times: The State Duma approved an increase in the penalty for refusing to stop at the request of the police

 Read materials on the topic:

-Fines for drivers changed from September 1
+Fines for drivers have changed since September 1

 The largest fine for traffic violations in 2024 was named: 400 thousand rubles